 A "value" is a single number, string, BLOB or NULL.
 Sometimes the qualified name "scalar value" is used to emphasize that only a single quantity is involved.

 A "row value" is an ordered list of two or more scalar values.
-In other words, a "row value" is a vector.
+In other words, a "row value" is a vector or tuple.